Chef Ruben Hernandez

 "Growing up we used a wood burning stove, mom would make tortillas by hand every morning"

-La Reyna del Sur became a way to pay homage to his mother and the women in his community.
+La Reyna del Sur became a way to pay homage to his mother, the community and his Mixtec heritage.

 Mier y Teran continues to be an indigenous farming community .
-We source our ingredients from our family farm or from other members of the community to make sure we are getting some of the freshest ingredients adding to the complex flavor pallet of our dishes while supporting largely women run households.
+We source our ingredients from our family farm or from other members of the community to make sure we are getting some of the freshest, ethically grown ingredients adding to the complex flavor pallet of our dishes while supporting largely women run households.

 Denver, Colorado